Politics for Grown-ups

 President Harry Truman said “I never did give them hell.
 I just told the truth, and they thought it was hell.”

 In addition to Greedmonsters, I’ve been frivously SLAPP sued by County Supervisor Barbara Shipnuck, falsely called a liar by the notorious developer’s attorney Tony Lombardo and Herald writer Joe Livernois, attacked by the Pine Cone’s Paul Miller and Weak Coastly’s Bradly Zeve and the Herald’s mentally unstable Royal Calkins who Blacklisted (total censorship of) all my letters and commentaries since 2004.
 (Blacklist is apparently lifted after Calkins was fired in 2014.)

-In spite of that I give everyone at least one chance to do good.
+In spite of that I still give everyone at least one chance to do good.